ymh357/Software-Project/README.md

 ### For NPM usage:
 `npm install` then `npm run start` to run the App.

+Make sure to have react-dom `npm install react react-dom`

 In the project directory, you can run:

 ### `yarn start`